rstenvi/droidlog2timeline/README.md

 - disallow-override The XML-files can specify a new value descriptor to describe each value, this makes it easier to analyse, but then you don't know which attribute a value belongs to.
 This option will disable this feature.
+- symlinks When displaying media and when on UNIX-based systems, the program can use symlinks, which saves a lot of time and space.
+- ROOTS List of root mount points where one can find files.
+Can be used to display pictures from camera etc.

 The end result is an XML file that can be read by SIMILE Timeline.
 This can be viewed in a browser.
 Either just open index.html in output in a browser or